 With equity money, equity investors assume more risk.
 They often lend without requiring collateral to secure the loan and offer more timeline flexibility for receiving a return.
 The more equity in a deal, the less risk of an unsuccessful project due to cash flow needs.
 There is less return because the equity investor requires a higher rate of return than a lender.
 The more debt financing (the greater the leverage), the higher the total return to the developer because the lender's interest cost is significantly below the rate of return that would be paid to an equity investor.
 There is higher risk because if the lender is not paid in time, the entire project can be lost.
 Thus, the combination of over leveraging and a cash shortage is a common cause of project failure.
 To maximize your return on a project, use a strategic mix of equity and lender capital.

 The public sector offers a wide variety of land development financing alternatives to the real estate developer.
-These alternatives are covered below and on page 36.
+These alternatives are covered below.

 Tax Increment Financing

 Tax increment financing (TIF) is most frequently used with larger mixed-use projects involving commercial property.
 TIF is based on the assumption that redevelopment increases property values.
 Following this assumption, the increase in property values leads to the "increment" component of tax increment financing.
 The increment in revenues is the difference between the municipality's income from property and sales taxes in the area prior to redevelopment as compared to after redevelopment.

 Incremental funding is typically used in two ways: to pay directly for development improvements or pledged to the retirement of bonds issues by the municipality at the onset of the redevelopment program.
 For a developer who anticipates large expenditures for land acquisition and/or infrastructure, and who can present convincing evidence that the redevelopment will generate significant increases in land values (and the corresponding increase in tax revenues), TIF offers a potentially significant source of funds.